Learn how to make your own pressed flower jewelry dish from polymer clay, a few flowers from your yard, and craft paint.

-Pick a few flowers, rinsed them well and let them air dry.
+Start by picking a few flowers.
+Rinse them well and let them air dry.

 In the meantime work on softening the clay.
 I don't have a special tool to condition the clay for rolling so I sat in front of the TV and used my hands to knead it until it was soft and pliable.

 Next, roll out the clay on some parchment paper until it was about 1/4 inch thick.

 Use something like a plastic round container to trace a circle and cut it out.

 The directions on the particular clay said you bake at 300 degrees for 20-30 minutes.

-Once the clay was done baking let it cool, and then turned it upside down on some paper towels and tap on the bottom until it comes out.
+Once the clay is done baking let it cool, and then turned it upside down on some paper towels and tap on the bottom until it comes out.

-Use some heavy sandpaper sand off any rough edges.
+Use some heavy sandpaper to sand off any rough edges.

 Next, use craft paints to color and fill in the impressions to match the real flower.